University-of-Adelaide-Bx-Masters/Bioinformatics_Overview/Practicals/fundamentals_of_bioinformatics/prac_6_alignment.md

 {:toc}

 # **Introduction**
+This is the third practical in a set of four where we are aligning reads from three Iberian individuals to a small section of human Chromosome 2 and calling variants to determine the genotype of these individuals at the site of the SNP rs4988235.
+This genotype predicts lactose tolerance/intolerance.

 In the last two practicals we learnt about quality control.
 We assessed the quality of our raw reads, trimmed them, and then re-assessed their quality to make sure we were happy with the trimming process.